Hardy pecan seedlings

 The pecan nuts themselves are smaller than the pecans you're used to from a grocery store, but they have all the flavour.
 They're delicious, and easy to crack.

-Our pecan trees have grown one year, and are between 12"-16".
+MY pecan trees are one year old, and are between 12"-16".
 The advantage of planting young, small trees is that they transplant and establish themselves well.

-Our seed source is Grimo Nut Nursery's orchard in the Niagara area.
-Matt (founder of The Urban Orchardist) has two hardy pecans in his yard, and in his case, after 12 years, they are about 15' tall, and one has begun flowering.
+My seed source is Grimo Nut Nursery's orchard in the Niagara area.
+I have two hardy pecans in my yard, and in my case, after 12 years, they are about 15' tall, and one has begun flowering.

 Pollination: Like most nut trees, pecans are wind-pollinated and require cross-pollination with another of their same species in order to make nuts.
 With pecans it's good to have three trees, or more, to ensure the best chances at compatible flowering times among the trees.

 Thinking long-term, another reason to plant more is that if you ever want to save seeds from your own population of pecan trees, more trees equals more genetic variation among your seedlings, which means a more robust population.
-An isolated population is a genetic bottleneck that reduces the variation of the population's genepool, which will not bode as well for the future success of your seedlings.
+An isolated population is a genetic bottleneck that reduces the variation of the population's genepool, which will not bode as well for the next generation of seedlings.

 References: